BernardoTomelleri/phylab/README.md

 ([grid], [plot fit &  residuals])

 ### importing data from files
-Load a selected range of data from (.txt, .csv, .py, etc.) files as [Numpy] arrays, loop over files in a directory with a few calls to function ([measured range], [file loop]).
+Load a selected range of data from (.txt, .csv, .py, etc.) files as NumPy arrays, loop over files in a directory with a few calls to function ([measured range], [file loop]).